 Celebrations in Ireland

 No where in the world quite does it better then where the story originates from – Ireland.
 And even more so in the small quaint town of Dingle in County Kerry.
 If you’re fortunate enough to live in Ireland, you get the day off so celebrations can start early with a 6am parade around the town when the Dingle Fife and Drum Band take the streets and bring a magical start to the day.
 The parade leads the townspeople around the town where they end up at St Mary’s Church for an early morning mass.
 Every village on the Peninsula will have one, so don’t fear, you won’t miss out wherever you stay.
 Finish the day off, the Irish way, in one of the many pubs in Dingle to choose from.
-Dick Macks is one
+Dick Macks is one of our favourites.

 We know there’s some of you who love a last minute getaway, so we have two homes with availability left in Dingle town